mikeAdamss/V4andRecipes/generic WDA (V0) to V4 transform/README.md

 Not every old file if suitable for automatic conversion to V4.
 If your source is unsuitable the script will throw an appropriate error, the source file will then need looking at in more detail and restructuring.

-This is just a command line tool.
-Errors etc will need redirecting before if can be utilised as part of a pipeline process.

 ## Keyword Arguments